NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 Data centers, in contrast to repositories, are well-equipped to ensure long-term preservation of data, often adhering to domain-specific standards and best practices for data management and archiving.
 They are typically connected to data portals that systematically harvest and disseminate metadata, enhancing data discoverability and accessibility on a broader scale.
 This structured approach and their commitment to domain-specific standards make data centers a reliable choice for researchers seeking robust and standardised long-term data preservation solutions.
 NFDI4Biodiversity collaborates with a network of specialised data centers, the GFBio Data Centers ([Table 5](#Table-5.-List-of-GFBio-Data-Centers)), each with distinct expertise.
 These centres include those focused on nucleotide, plant, and environmental data such as e!DAL-PGP, ENA, and PANGAEA, as well as data centers associated with natural science collections like the Botanical Garden and Botanical Museum Berlin (BGBM), DSMZ-German Collection of Microorganisms and Cell Cultures, Leibniz-Institut zur Analyse des Biodiversitätswandels (LIB), Museum für Naturkunde Berlin (MfN), Senckenberg, Staatliches Museum für Naturkunde Stuttgart (SMNS) and Staatliche Naturwissenschaftliche Sammlungen Bayerns (SNSB).
 These centres can manage a wide range of data types crucial for biodiversity research, from occurrence data and environmental variables to molecular sequences, multimedia files, experimental measurements, and even geospatial data like orthophotos and digital surface models, offering comprehensive support for biodiversity-related research endeavours.
 The method for data submission varies depending on the data center you choose.
 You have the option to submit data directly or utilise tools like Diversity Workbench.
 Additionally, the [GFBio Data Submission Service](https://submissions.gfbio.org/) offers professional assistance, particularly beneficial if you are dealing with heterogeneous datasets or are uncertain about the most suitable data center for your specific requirements.
 Regardless of where you end up publishing your data, always make sure to include a descriptive "metadata file" in addition to the data, describing the data and setting out the context of the data collection.

 [^1]: forschungsdaten.info.
 (2023a).
-Daten­schutz­recht.
+Datenschutzrecht.
 Schutz von personenbezogenen Forschungsdaten. forschungsdaten.info.
 Available at: https://forschungsdaten.info/themen/rechte-und-pflichten/datenschutzrecht/.
 Last accessed 28 September 2023
 [^2]: DFG.
 (2022).
 Guidelines for Safeguarding Good Research Practice.
 Code of Conduct. https://doi.org/10.5281/zenodo.6472827

 ## 6.4.
 Persistent identifiers